oracle-livelabs/em-omc/logging-analytics/ebs-monitoring/loganalytics-ml-clustering/ml-clustering.md

   ![](images/click-cluster-1.png "UIdescription")

-2. Drill down into different clusters, potential issues, outliers and trends.
+2. Drill down into cluster tab.

    Logging Analytics uses unsupervised ML to find related clusters in data.
 This reduces the approximately 500,000 log records to 500 cluster patterns, in real time.

    **Note:** The numbers you see might be slightly different than the ones shown in the tutorial.
 You can use the START time **May 25, 2022 00:00 AM UTC(+00:00)** and END time **Jun 2, 2022 12:00 PM UTC(+00:00)** in the time picker to replicate these in your lab environment.

-   You can also copy-paste the following link to your browser in the Virtual Desktop.
+   You can also copy-paste the following link to your browser for cluster visualization.

        ```
        <copy>